 Costume designers create costumes that fit with the overall vision of the production, whether that is a film, TV show, dance performance, or stage production.
 Most costume designers have a bachelor's degree in a related field (fashion design, fashion merchandising, etc.).
-The average yearly salary for costume designers according to Salary.com is \$38,900.
-The Bureau of Labor Statistics reports a projected job growth for fashion designers of 1 percent.
+The average yearly salary for costume designers according to Salary.com is \$40,065.